-Estate data is probably the most commonly used source for deriving measures of wealth distribution.
+Estate data is a common source for deriving measures of wealth distribution.
 The time of death is often the only time when an individual's total assets and debts are revealed for the purpose of estate division and estate or inheritance taxation.
 Assuming that those who die in any given year constitute a random sample of the living population of the same sex and age, one can convert the distribution of wealth among those who died into the distribution for the living using a mortality multiplier, which weights the individual estates in different age groups (controlling for sex and sometimes also for social status) by the death rates in the respective groups.
-Our Swedish estate data are mainly in the form of grouped
+13